 Though the name could be perceived as a bit missleading since this tool is best used for creating animated CSS3 animations on HTML5-based ads, it can still create a full website.
 To anyone who’s ever used Adobe products, the interface of this program should be fairly familiar as it looks a lot like it came from Adobe, rather than Google.
 The code it produces is not too clean, but not too bloated either.
 The problem is that it supports only webkit-based browsers, so think twice before using it.
 Nevertheless, since it is free, it is a good tool for creating animated CSS, at least.

 As stated before, paying for tools is something many freelancers are not so keen on, due to the high prices of some commercial software packages.
-Whether you deal with freelance web development or design, having an option of using free tools is a major advantage.
+Whether you decide to select a professional SEO consultant or a web designer, having the option of using free tools is a major advantage.